darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 ### perceptual saturation grading

-Perceptual chroma grading affects both the luminance and the chroma dimensions, in a perceptual space, proportionally to its input value, at constant hue.
+Perceptual saturation grading affects both the luminance and the chroma dimensions, in a perceptual space, proportionally to its input value, at constant hue.
 It does this globally, with a flat coefficient (using the _global saturation_), as well as on each of the _shadows_, _mid-tones_ and _highlights_ masks (defined in the [_masks_](#masks-tab) tab under _luminance ranges_).

 ### perceptual brilliance grading